civilservicelgbt/civilservicelgbt.github.io/_events/2023-04-17-civil-service-lgbt-pride-bristol.md

   - pride-2023
   - south-west
 ---
+B﻿EIS and The Planning Inspectorate (PINS) are sponsoring the CS Network pride entry in Bristol.

-Katharine and David will meet our walking group in Castle park, Bristol (precise location tbc) on 08/07/2023 for the Pride Parade.
+Katharine, David & PINS will meet our walking group in Castle park, Bristol (precise location tbc) on 08/07/2023 for the Pride Parade.

 Following the parade, you are free to enjoy Pride Day as you wish!
 You’ll likely meet people en route who you can enjoy the day with, or spend it with your friends and family.
+As well as the parade PINS will have a stall at Pride too, go say and hi to the PINS Rainbow Network volunteers.

 Pride Day will take place on The Downs, with shuttle busses taking people from the parade finish to the festival location.
 You may wish to purchase a wristband for the day which is gain you free bus travel - https://bristolpride.co.uk/wristbands/